Editor's note: This article is the conclusion of a 2-part series titled A Journey to Russia and Back

-Together with another Campus Crusade staff member and 3 young Russians, Darin and Susan helped plant a new church in Ekaterinburg that has continued to grow over the years.
+Together with another Cru staff member and 3 young Russians, Darin and Susan helped plant a new church in Ekaterinburg that has continued to grow over the years.
 There, believers in all stages of their relationship with God can worship freely and receive solid teaching from the Bible.

 Hope for the Future and the World